 Strong Safety (SS): Show man to man coverage on the (4), then start creeping up and in towards the line of scrimmage.
-The (SS) blitzes off of the edge on ball movement.
+The (SS) blitzes off the edge on ball movement.
 When blitzing he needs to maintain outside leverage.
 He is the wide side contain player.

 Free Safety (FS): Show that he is playing deep middle, then as the (SS) starts to show blitz, the (FS) has to shift down.
 He is now responsible for the (4) in pass coverage.
 It’s important that the (FS) doesn’t get his eyes caught looking in the backfield.
 If he bites on any type of run action, he will get beat for big yardage.
-The (FS) is playing man to man on the (4) he needs to follow him where ever he goes.
+The (FS) is playing man to man on the (4) he needs to follow him wherever he goes.

 Cornerback (C): Man coverage on the (R) receiver, hold inside leverage.

 Cornerback (C): Man coverage on the (L) receiver, hold inside leverage.